magento/devdocs/src/guides/v2.4/install-gde/prereq/os-migration.md

 OpenSearch is an open source fork of Elasticsearch 7.10.2, following Elasticsearch's licensing change.

-{{ site.data.var.ee }} and {{ site.data.var.ce }} 2.4.4 supports OpenSearch support has been added to Magento 2.4.4.
+{{ site.data.var.ee }} and {{ site.data.var.ce }} 2.4.4 supports OpenSearch.
 On-premises installations continue to support Elasticsearch, although it is no longer supported for {{ site.data.var.ece }} 2.4.4.

 ## Migrating to OpenSearch